-When we watch a NASCAR race from the comfort of our living rooms, it can often be hard to appreciate how dangerous the sport really is.
+When we watch a NASCAR race from the comfort of our living rooms, we often forget the true dangerous nature of the sport.
 Sadly, sometimes it takes a devastating tragedy on the track for that reality to truly hit home.
 Before the deaths of Adam Petty, Kenny Irwin, and Dale Earnhardt in the early 2000s, John Nemechek's death in 1997 completely devastated the NASCAR community.

 Most recognized for his stint in the NASCAR Craftsman Truck Series, Nemechek was only 27 when he died and only a couple years into his stock car racing career.
 Despite John's short time spent in the premier levels of NASCAR, the Nemechek family legacy is one that continues to live on in NASCAR long after his death.

 From Dirt Bikes to Stock Cars